gianlucaborello/cassandradump/README.md

 optional arguments:
-  -h, --help            show this help message and exit --host HOST           the address of a Cassandra node in the cluster,
+  -h, --help            show this help message and exit --host HOST           the address of a Cassandra node in the cluster
-                        localhost if missing
+                        (localhost if omitted)
   --keyspace KEYSPACE   export a keyspace along with all its column families.
                         Can be specified multiple times --cf CF               export a column family.
-The name must be prepended with the keyspace name followed by ".", e.g.
+The name must include the keyspace, e.g. "system.schema_columns".
+Can be
-                        "system.traces".
-Can be specified multiple times --predicate PREDICATE
+                        specified multiple times
+  --predicate PREDICATE
+                        export a slice of a column family according to a CQL filter.
+This takes essentially a typical SELECT query stripped of the initial "SELECT ...
+FROM" part (e.g.
+                        "system.schema_columns where keyspace_name
-                        export a slice of a column family.
-This takes essentially the specifier from a normal query, such as, and exports only that data --no-insert           don't generate insert statements --no-create           don't generate create (and drop) statements --import-file IMPORT_FILE
+                        ='OpsCenter'", and exports only that data.
+Can be specified multiple times --no-insert           don't generate insert statements --no-create           don't generate create (and drop) statements --import-file IMPORT_FILE